Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 - Params: `[account] [minconf] [include_watchonly]` (partial; `minconf` is enforced).
 - Result: wallet balance (mature + not spent by mempool).

+Notes:
+- If `minconf=0`, includes spendable mempool outputs paying to the wallet.

+### getunconfirmedbalance

+- Result: sum of spendable mempool outputs paying to the wallet.

 ### listunspent

 - Params: `[minconf] [maxconf] [addresses]` (partial).
 - Result: array of unspent outputs owned by the wallet.

+Notes:
+- If `minconf=0`, includes spendable mempool outputs paying to the wallet (with `confirmations=0`).

 ### sendtoaddress